Bachelor’s Degree Programme in Information and Communication Technology

 co-operation with European Institute of Innovation and Technology (EIT), and with

-unique double-degree programme between the prestige Fudan University in Shanghai, China and the University of Turku.
+unique double-degree programme between the prestige Fudan University in Shaoxing, China and the University of Turku.

 The Bachelor of Engineering degree includes a Bachelor's thesis, which is completed in the third year.
 The thesis is mainly based on literature.
 It demonstrates the student's ability to apply what he or she has learned, as well as his or her scientific thinking and behaviour.
 These also include the ability to communicate in English, both orally and in writing.
 The maturity test demonstrates the student's familiarity with the Bachelor's thesis and language skills in English.